mxiong11/gray-scott-sim/README.md

 **_How to Use_**

 Execute this test to confirm that the simulation produces the expected results when starting with zero initial conditions.

+### Continuous Integration (CI)
+Setting up Continuous Integration (CI) on GitHub can be achieved using GitHub Actions:
+1. create a new repository on GitHub or use an existing repository.
+2. Within the repository, create a folder named .github/workflows, and inside that folder, create a YAML file, such as .github/workflows/ci.yml.
+3. In the YAML file, you can define the workflow.
+4. Push the modified code and workflow file to the GitHub repository.

+In the "Actions" tab on the GitHub repository page, you can view the status and log output of the workflow run.